-The Credit Union's current tax receivable of \$92,595 (2021: \$5,693 receivable) represents the amount of income tax refundable to the Credit Union in respect of the current and prior year periods from the Australian Taxation Office.
+The Credit Union's current tax payable of \$225,320 (2022: \$92,595 receivable) represents the amount of income tax payable by the Credit Union in the current and receivable from the Australian Taxation Office in prior year periods.

 13. Deposits from members